 One of two possible auction methods will be chosen for the game.

 - Blind bids

-In an auction, all bids are public.
+All soccer player transfer market deals are public auctions.
 At the end of the auction, the highest bid wins.

 In a blind bid auction, everyone submits their bid, but bids are not public.
 At the end of the auction, bids are revealed and the highest bid wins.

-Clubs are limited to 2 transfers per season (TBD).
+Clubs are limited to 2 transfers per season.